rogoran/id2223_lab2/README.md

 Knowles, A., & Mattsson, F. (2022).
 Understanding Automatic Speech Recognition for L2 Speakers and Unintended Discrimination in Artificial Intelligence (Dissertation).
 Retrieved from https://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-319360

 The paper shows how retraining a model with data from L2 speakers improves the model performance (lower WER score).
+We identified these data sources since they are WAV files which can be encoded and used as training data for the Whisper model.

 Using additional, but different data can make the model more nuanced due to the following factors: